PyLorentz/PyLorentz/docs/source/API.rst

 API
 ===
+Hello there.
 The API is divided roughly into two sections.
 All of the code required for TIE reconstructions and displays is contained with ``PyTIE``, though much is also used in ``SimLTEM`` which contains the LTEM simulation code.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1

-   modules/PyTIE_modules
-   modules/SimLTEM_modules
-   modules/GUI_modules
+   phase
+   sim
+   visualizations
+   utils
+   io
+   dataset